 Real-World Example

-A company raises $50 million but exits for $40 million.
-With standard participating preferred stock, investors would claim the entire $40 million, leaving common shareholders with zero.
+When Good Technology sold to BlackBerry in 2015 for roughly $425M after raising more than $300M in preferred capital, common-stock employees received pennies on the dollar while preferred investors recovered close to par — a textbook case for why carve-outs exist.
+In a smaller-scale version: a company raises $50 million but exits for $40 million.
+With standard participating preferred stock, liquidation preferences would claim the entire $40 million, leaving common shareholders with zero.

 A 15% carve out would reserve $6 million for common shareholders, with $34 million to preferred shareholders.
-This maintains incentive alignment in difficult exits, protecting employee stock options and equity grants.
+This maintains incentive alignment in difficult exits, protecting employee restricted stock units and equity grants.

 How Carve Outs Work in Exit Scenarios